History of Madurai: Company rule and British Raj

+Indian independence movement

 It was in Madurai, in 1921, that Mahatma Gandhi, pre-eminent leader of Indian nationalism in British-ruled India, first adopted the loin cloth as his mode of dress after seeing agricultural labourers wearing it.
 Leaders of the independence movement in Madurai included N.M.R.
 Subbaraman, Karumuttu Thiagarajan Chettiar and Mohammad Ismail Sahib.
 The Temple Entry Authorization and Indemnity Act passed by the government of Madras Presidency under C. Rajagopalachari in 1939 removed restrictions prohibiting Shanars and Dalits from entering Hindu temples.
 The temple entry movement was first led in Madurai Meenakshi temple by independence activist A. Vaidyanatha Iyer in 1939.